May 2016: A Short Stop in Brunei

 A Pause from the Heat

 By midday, the tropical humidity had taken its toll.
-I was drenched in sweat and grateful to retreat to my hotel room for a short break, enjoying the much-needed relief of air conditioning before continuing my journey.
-A cold beer would have been great, but in Brunei, this small luxury is not possible since alcohol is outlawed.
+I was drenched in sweat and grateful to retreat to my hotel for a short break, soaking in the luxury of air conditioning.
+A cold beer would have been the perfect reward, but in Brunei, that small pleasure isn’t an option—alcohol is outlawed throughout the country.
+Instead, I settled for some rest and a cool drink before preparing to continue my journey.

 Departure for Bali